OpenEPaperLink/OpenEPaperLink/Tag_Flasher/README.md

 # Tag Flasher

 You can use the following flasher-scripts to program various types of tags with the Tag-Flasher or AP-Flasher.
 The Tag-Flasher is the easiest to build; it uses only a Wemos S2-Mini or clone to program quite a few different tags.
-The tags below are the tags that can be programmed with this flasher.
+The tags below can be programmed with this flasher.

 * ZBS243-based tags
 * nRF52-based tags